First Jewish–Roman War: Judean provisional government

 Following the Temple meeting, Jerusalem's priestly leadership began minting coins—an assertion of financial autonomy and rejection of foreign rule.
 The coins bore Hebrew inscriptions with slogans like "Jerusalem the Holy" and "For the Freedom of Zion", later changed in the fourth year to "For the Redemption of Zion".
 Dated using a new revolutionary calendar (years one to five), they marked the start of a new era of independence.
-The silver coins—the first of their kind in Jewish history—were labeled as the "shekel of Israel", with "Israel" possibly denoting the state's name.
-Their denominations (shekel, half-shekel, quarter-shekel)' revived the biblical weight system, evoking ancient sovereignty, while the use of Hebrew symbolized Jewish nationalism and statehood.
+The silver coins—the first of their kind in Jewish history—were labeled as the "shekel of Israel", "Israel" possibly denoting the state's name.
+Their denominations (shekel, half-shekel, quarter-shekel)' revived the biblical weight system, evoking ancient sovereignty, and the use of Hebrew symbolized Jewish nationalism and statehood.

 The new government ordered the destruction of Herod Antipas' palace in Tiberias due to its display of images forbidden by Jewish law, possibly to demonstrate zeal or appease rebels.
 Envoys were sent to Jews in the Parthian Empire to seek support against Rome.
 In Jerusalem, the unfinished Third Wall protecting the northern flank was completed.
 With no regular army since the Hasmoneans, the government struggled to build one, as most military-age men had joined rebel factions.
 Rebels acquired arms by stripping the dead and captured, raiding fortresses, commissioning local blacksmiths in Jerusalem, and possibly buying from suppliers connected to the Roman army.
 During Hanukkah, the Jewish festival commemorating the recovery of Jerusalem in the Maccabean revolt, Niger the Perean and John the Essene led an assault on Ashkelon, a city that remained under Roman control.
 Two successive attacks were repelled, forcing a retreat.

 The provisional government lacked broad support, and rival factions soon formed.
 Some rallied around distinct ideologies, others around charismatic leaders, and they turned their weapons not only against Rome but also against each other.
 In Galilee, John of Gischala, a wealthy olive oil trader, emerged as a key rebel leader.
 Initially opposed to the war, he changed his stance after his hometown Gush Halav was attacked by the people of Tyre and Gadara.
 Leading a group of peasants, refugees, and brigands, he became Josephus' main adversary, but failed to displace him.
 Meanwhile, Simon bar Giora led attacks on the wealthy in northern Judea.
 Expelled from Acrabetene, he fled to Masada, where rebels first distrusted but later accepted him into their raids.